 The EMSAfrica consortium benefits from the expertise of five German partner institutions and ten Southern African collaborators.
 This way, we can combine different scientific disciplines and approaches, including direct greenhouse gas measurements, remote sensing, vegetation modelling, plant ecophysiological measurements, socioeconomic surveys and computer-based simulation models.

 EMSAfrica is a three-year research project funded by the BMBF (German Federal Ministry of Education and Research) and managed by the PT-DLR, via the programme SPACES (Science Partnerships for the Adaptation/Adjustment to Complex Earth System Processes in Southern Africa) under the FONA (Research for Sustainable Development) framework.
-We also acknowledge the DAAD (German Academic Exchange Service) for additional funding.
+We acknowledge the DAAD (German Academic Exchange Service) for additional funding.

 Contact: Project coordinator Mari Bieri (email@example.com)